Are you looking into the most common and basic techniques on how to edit real estate photos?

 To see how to align verticals using an alternative method, you can check out our video tutorial on how to straighten verticals in Photoshop:

-3. Remove Unwanted Objects
+3. Removing Unwanted Objects

 More often than not, real estate photography includes unwanted objects that you need to remove to clean up the image.